Shwebo: Names of Shwebo

-Most of the people know the above names but the name "အယုစြ်ဇပူရ" and "မြေဘုံသာ" ("Ayuhcyajpuur" and "Myaybhonesar") are rarely known.
+Most of the people know the above names but the name "အယုဇ္ဈပူရ" (Ayujjhapura, "Unassailable") and "မြေဘုံသာ" (Myay-bhome-thaa, "Prosperous Realm") are rarely known.

 Geography

 Climate

 Located in the “Dry Valley” in the rain shadow of the Arakan Mountains, Shwebo lies on the boundary between a tropical savanna climate (Köppen Aw) and a hot semi-arid climate (BSh).
 The city received 4.37 in of rainfall on 19 October 2011.
 It was the record breaking rainfall within 24 hours of October for past 48 years.
 The previous record was 3.84 in of 24 October 1993.